 Thank you for continuing to read the news, features and reports we write.
 We continue to grow rapidly and wouldn’t be doing so without our readers.

-As a celebration of our progress, here’s a rundown of the most-read Blue & Green Tomorrow articles from the first half of 2013: January to June.
+As a celebration of our progress, here’s a rundown of the most-read Blue & Green Tomorrow articles from the first three months of 2014.

 From January 3 2014: Scientists have discovered thousands of pieces of plastic submerged on the riverbed of the upper Thames Estuary, threatening wildlife in the river and the sea it feeds into.
 Continue reading.

 From March 9 2014: A petition to make it illegal for Californian marine parks or zoos to use orca whales for entertainment purposes has gathered 200,000 signatures.
 Continue reading.